catalyst/silverstripe-ableplayer/README.md

 Contributions are always welcome!
 Raise an issue and a pull request to start a discussion.

-## Planned features / known issues
+## Planned features and known issues
 * Only Vimeo and YouTube are supported players at this time
 * Not able to self-host videos yet
 * Adding sign-language support is possible with self-hosted videos, but not YouTube
 * Obtain auto-generated transcripts from YouTube videos
 * Querying Title and other metadata from APIs
 * The "first" chapter defined in the CMS is the default.
 The list should be sortable or otherwise configurable in the CMS
+* Audio is not supported yet

 ## Help needed

 Shortcodes aren't great, and I would love to inject content automatically using TinyMCE.
-If you have an idea on how to do this, please raise and issue and a pull request.
+If you have an idea on how to do this, please raise an issue and create a pull request.